Generated at: 2026-06-15 04:43:59

 Google Analytics

-Google Analytics is a free web analytics tool from Google used to collect and analyze data regarding traffic and user behavior on websites and apps.
-By using this tool, you can grasp detailed information about visitor counts, behavior, and devices used, allowing you to understand and improve the performance of your website or app.
+Google Analytics is a free web analytics tool from Google used to collect and analyze data regarding traffic and user behavior on websites and applications.
+By using this tool, you can grasp detailed information about visitor counts, behavior, and devices used, allowing you to understand and improve the performance of your website or application.

 Basic Measurement Units in Google Analytics